What is the Best KVM Switch

 Click here to purchase the ABLEWE KVM Switch

-The CKLau KVM Switch is a KVM switch that allows you to control four computers using one keyboard, mouse, and monitor.
+The CKLau KVM Switch allows you to control four computers using one keyboard, mouse, and monitor.
 The maximum resolution is 4K at 60Hz and supports all major operating systems (Windows/Mac/Linux).

 CKLau KVM Switch

-A benefit of this KVM switch is that it supports a wireless keyboard and mouse.
-It also supports EDID emulation (the device continues to think the display is attached).
+A benefit of this switch is that it supports a wireless keyboard and mouse.
+It also supports EDID emulation (the device continues to think the display is attached, which is extremely important in certain situations).
 The VKLau KVM Switch requires power (5V 2A power adapter included) so please keep that in mind before purchasing!

 Click here to purchase the CKLau KVM Switch